-Trees serve various functions and we may use them domestically for the shade they provide; to screen off the view of neighbouring properties; to block out the sounds from a busy road; and to provide food, shelter and roosting spots for our feathered friends and other creatures.
+Trees serve various functions.
+In our gardens we might use them for the shade they provide, to screen off the view of neighbouring properties, to block out the sounds from a busy road, or to provide food, shelter and roosting spots for our feathered friends and other creatures.

-The ancient Chinese proverb says: “The best time to plant a tree was 20 years ago, the second best time is now.”
-So, when selecting a young tree to plant, you need to consider the following factors to ensure that you and future generations benefit from your mature tree:
+But trees take time to establish themselves.
+As the ancient Chinese proverb says: “The best time to plant a tree was 20 years ago, the second best time is now.”
+So, when selecting a young tree, you need to consider factors that ensure both you and future generations can benefit from your mature tree.

 - Full grown size of the tree